Bruno Martini: International career

 Martini played 31 times for France and played at Euro 1992 (as a starter) and Euro 1996.
 Immediately after his retirement, he started serving as goalkeeping coach for Les Bleus.

+For his performance in the final of the 1988 UEFA European Under-21 Championship against Greece, Martini was awarded a 10/10 rating by newspaper L'Équipe, becoming the first player to receive this rating.

 Death

 Martini died on 20 October 2020 of heart failure in Montpellier, aged 58.